postsharp/postsharp-emails/80-custom-logging-aspect-2.md

 # Creating Aspects: Practical Logging

-Logging can be very useful when it comes to debugging our code but simply writing to the console is a little restrictive.
-It would be better if we were to make use of one of the popular logging frameworks to record our output for future reference and one of the best ways to do that is to make use of Microsoft's ILogger interface.
-This will involve using dependency injection in our aspect which is very simple with Metalama.
+Logging can be highly beneficial for debugging code.
+However, merely writing to the console can be limiting.
+It's more advantageous to utilize one of the popular logging frameworks to record our output for future reference.
+One of the best ways to achieve this is by using Microsoft's ILogger interface.
+This process involves the use of dependency injection in our aspect, which is straightforward with Metalama.

-As in the previous example we'll be creating string based log messages so we'll make use of the InterpolatedStringBuilder again, however our aspect will be different.
+As in the previous example, we'll be creating string-based log messages, so we'll use the InterpolatedStringBuilder again.
+However, our aspect will differ.

 ```c#
 using Metalama.Extensions.DependencyInjection;